christos99/custom_hummingbot_HFCTB_DSL/textx/README.md

 # Trading Strategy Configuration Grammar

 ## Overview
 This repository contains the TextX grammar definitions for configuring trading strategies, parameters, and indicators.
-It allows the definition of complex trading strategies using a Domain-Specific Language (DSL) crafted for ease of use and flexibility.
+It allows the definition of complex trading strategies using a Domain-Specific-Language (DSL) crafted for ease of use and flexibility.

 ## Files